 - 2. Where cited, function keys are indicated in brackets: [F1] - 3.
-Some TCS configuration screens feature blue Helper Icons:
+Some TCS configuration screens feature blue Helper Icons: (?)

-Helper Icons are clickable links to targetted topics in the TCS User Manual where additional configuration help can be found.
-Clicking on a Helper Icon launches the TCS User Manual and opens to the relevant section in the manual.
+Helper Icons are clickable links to targetted topics in the TCS User Manual where additional configuration information can be found.
+Clicking on a Helper Icon launches the TCS User Manual and opens to the relevant section.